Gardening Answers Knowledgebase

 Sea Buckthorn (Seaberry)

-Here are the results of the trials:
+Page 16 of this WSU publication includes the results of the trials:

 "Sea Buckthorn (Hippophae rhamnoides) is a very thorny shrub or small tree native to eastern Europe and Asia.
 It has nitrogen fixing properties and is very tolerant of drought and poor soils, so has been introduced as a shelter belt plant in some of the plains States and Canada.
 In eastern Europe and the former Soviet Union the berries are commonly harvested for juice, which has nutritious and other healthful properties.
 Medicinal uses of extracted plant oils are also well documented in Europe and Asia.
 Plants on trial at Mount Vernon have fruited very successfully for the past 3 years, and appear quite well adapted horticulturally.
 The plants are very productive, setting many small orange fruits with a citrus like flavor.
 The juice is high in vitamin C. We have not had any problems with pests thus far and this shows great potential for organic growing.
 The commercial potential of this plant is being pursued by the British Columbia Sea Buckthorn Growers' Association, in the Okanagan Valley.
 Information on the Association and on sea buckthorn is available from Okanagan Sea Buckthorn.
 More information in a paper on the fruit potential of sea buckthorn by Thomas S.C.
 Li from the Summerland, B.C. fruit research station."